 The Madhouse, Really?

+Two days after my blackout, I landed in the office of my therapist of the time, Penelope Eagle-Eye, with a bruised face.
 “Benedetta, what shall we do for you today?”
 Penelope Eagle-Eye asked cheerfully.
 I answered by imitating a young Tom Waits singing “Virginia Avenue.”
 I had too many troubles and nobody to tell them to.
 What was a poor girl to do?

 “I’m sorry.
 I can’t quite follow you,” said Penelope Eagle-Eye upon completion of my little show, handing a few coins over to me.
 Some say that yesterday’s great poets have become today’s singers.
 Or they became therapists and psychiatrists.
 Who knows.